 You must take the documents you’re using to support your case with you.
 If your hearing is in person, you can take a colleague or someone else with you if you want.
 You can also have someone support you during a remote hearing.

 What happens at the hearing

-You’ll present your case to the tribunal - someone else can do this for you, eg a lawyer, friend or family member.
+You’ll present your case to the tribunal - someone else can do this for you, for example a lawyer, friend or family member.
 The respondent will present their case against you.